moneybutton/docs/docs/bsv-hash.md

 Source code: [hash.js](https://github.com/moneybutton/bsv/blob/master/lib/crypto/hash.js)

+Note that hash functions are handled automatically by Money Button behind the scenes and it is not necessary to deal with hash functions directly unless you are building an advanced application.

 Bitcoin makes extensive use of cryptographic hash functions.
 The id of a block is the reverse double SHA256 hash of the block.
 This is the value that is iterated with a nonce when miners are mining - they are trying to get a hash